 Table 5.
-Simultaneous Test Results ANOVA^a
+Simultaneous Test Results ANOVA a

 Mo del Sum of Squares Df Mean Square F Sig.

-1 Regression 4167,992 2 2083,996 219,506 ,000b
+1 Regression 4167,992 2 2083,996 219,506 ,000 b

 Residual 1984,253 209 9,494

 Total 6152,245 211

-- a.
-Dependent Variable: Buying decision - b.
-Predictors: (Constant), Interest, Behavior
+a.
+I Dependent Var iable: Buying decisio n

+b.
+Predictors: (Constant), Interest, Behaviour

-Based on Table 5, the calculated F-value is 219.506, which is greater than the F-table value of 3.94, and the F significance value is 0.00, which is less than 0.05.
+Based on Table 5, the calculated F-value is 219.506, greater than the Ftable value of 3.94, and the F significance value is 0.00, less than 0.05.
 Therefore, the hypothesis can be accepted.
-This indicates that, collectively, the independent variables, namely Behavior (X1) and Interest (X2), have a significant influence on the dependent variable, which in this case is Purchase Decision (Y).
+This indicates that, collectively, the independent variables, namely Behaviour (X1) and Interest (X2), have a significant influence on the dependent variable, which in this case is Purchase Decision (Y).

-The coefficient of determination (R^2) is used to measure how well the regression model explains the variation in the dependent variable.
-A low R^2 value indicates that the independent variables have a limited ability to explain the dependent variable.
-The closer the R^2 value is to 1, the better the accuracy.
+The coefficient of determination $(R^2)$ measures how well the regression model explains the variation in the dependent variable.
+A low $R^2$ value indicates that the independent variables cannot explain the dependent variable.
+The closer the $R^2$ value is to 1, the better the accuracy.
 Thus, Table 6 is obtained.

 Table 6.
-Results of Determination Coefficient Test Model Summary^b
+Results of Determination Coefficient Test Model Summary

 Std.
 Error of the

 Model R R Square Adjusted R Square Estimate

-1 ,823a ,677 ,674 3,081
+1 ,823a , 677 ,674 3,081

+C D 1.D. ( 2024

-The coefficient of determination test explains that the variables of Behavior and Interest of the people in Kota Lubuk Pakam produce an Adjusted R Square of 0.674.
+The coefficient of determination test explains that the variables of Behaviour and Interest of the people in Kota Lubuk Pakam produce an Adjusted R Square of 0.674.
 It can be concluded that these independent variables influence 60%, while the remaining percentage is affected by other factors.

-The multiple linear regression results include the presentation of test results to examine the relationship between the dependent variable (Y) Purchase Decision and the independent variables (X) Behavior and Interest.
+The multiple linear regression results include the presentation of test results to examine the relationship between the dependent variable (Y), Purchase Decision, and the independent variables (X), Behaviour and Interest.
 This study employs linear regression analysis.
 The results are shown in Table 7 below: